wur-bioinformatics/introduction-to-bioinformatics/week5.md

 ### Phenomics

-The final outcome of cellular regulation is the phenotype, i.e. the set of observable characteristics or behaviours of a cell or organism at macro-scale.
+The final outcome of cellular regulation is the phenotype, i.e., the set of observable characteristics or behaviours of a cell or organism at macro-scale.
 These phenotypes often depend in complex ways on levels and interactions of a (large) number of molecules in the cell.
-Uncovering the genotype-phenotype relation, i.e. what variation at the genomic level underlies (disrupted) phenotypes, is one of the most important goals in many scientific areas, including medicine.
+Uncovering the genotype-phenotype relation, i.e., what variation at the genomic level underlies (disrupted) phenotypes, is one of the most important goals in many scientific areas, including medicine.